smit5490/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project
 *Created as part of Udacity's Data Scientist Nanodegree Program*

-### Background
+## Background
-Being able to properly identify and respond to people's needs during a disaster (such as a flood, tornado, etc.) is critical to reducing human casualties and suffering.
+Being able to quickly identify and respond to people's needs during a disaster (such as a flood, tornado, etc.) is critical to reducing human casualties and suffering.
 [Figure Eight](https://appen.com) (now appen) has provided over 26,000 real-world disaster response text and twitter messages and classified them into 36 categories.
 Using this data, the purpose of this project is to accomplish three key tasks: